 The Jet Browser lets you use a simple drag-and-drop interface to create your reports.
-Unlike the Table Builder [which creates tables for use with Excel's Pivot capabilties, the Browser uses multiple Jet functions to create reports that are more flexible and are used without Pivot tables.
+Unlike the Table Builder [which creates tables for use with Excel's Pivot capabilities], the Browser uses multiple Jet functions to create reports that are more flexible and are used without Pivot tables.

 Many people learn best by looking at examples.
-Jet Reports provides a number of pre-built reports that are designed on sample data that is readily available from Dynamics NAV, Dynamics GP, or here at Jet Reports.
+Jet Reports provides a number of pre-built reports that are designed using sample data that is readily available from Dynamics NAV, Dynamics GP, or here at Jet Reports.

-Another question we sometimes hear.
+Another question we sometimes hear is...